YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 Use `preload`, `prefetch`, `preconnect`, `dns-prefetch` to optimize the speed of webpage recording.

--`preload`: resources that will be used after this page -`prefetch`: resources that may be used after jump to the page -`dns-prefetch`: resolve the DNS address of the domain name that will be used -`preconnect`: establish a link with the specified domain name in advance; it has more TCP connections than`dns-prefetch`
+- `preload`: resources that will be used after this page
+- `prefetch`: resources that may be used after jump to the page
+- `dns-prefetch`: resolve the DNS address of the domain name that will be used
+- `preconnect`: establish a link with the specified domain name in advance; it has more TCP connections than`dns-prefetch`

 `preload` and `prefetch` are only used to load local resources (and generally use by default).
 Do not use resources with a protocol header (`http://`).